John 16:33 tells us, “In the world you will have trouble. But be of good cheer, I have overcome the world.”

 It also applies to having an abundant life.
 We can’t have a truly abundant life without a connection to our creator, the one who knows us inside and out and who knows our destiny.
 He’s the only one who knows how to put the pieces of our crazy lives together in order to bring about the best for us and for His glory.
 So for our own good and for the good of God’s kingdom, we must stay connected to Him.
 That is where we will find our security and joy.

-The 7 Keys to the Lord’s Prayer7 keys to the lord's prayer
+The 7 Keys to the Lord’s Prayer

 Download this 11-page ebook on the seven keys to the Lord’s Prayer by entering your email address below.